 The Federation A.G.M. will take place in The Woodenbridge Hotel on Monday 23rd April at 7.30pm hosted by Tinahely Guild The Arts & Crafts night will also take place that night.
-Click on teh Competitions page for Full Details of all the sections.
+Click on the Competitions page for Full Details of all the sections.